 Life is much better now - 20 years later and a lot wiser!
-I finally manage my pain episodes, and all the disruptions that come with them from a place of peace.
+Living with migraines did get easier.
+I was able to finally manage my pain episodes, and all the disruptions that came with them from a place of peace.

 Finding a pain management strategy that works is vital.
-Understanding my early warning symptoms is crucial, and helps me deal with and alleviate the impending attack.
-Getting some migraine support or professional pain counseling was really important for me.
+Understanding your early warning symptoms is crucial, and helps you deal with and alleviate or potentially abort the impending attack.
+Getting some migraine support or professional pain counseling can be life changing!
+(It was really important for me).

 Until next time, be well and be pain free.